NLnetLabs/connectbyname/notes/dns-client-proxy.md

      3     | Site local
      4     | Global

-The purpose of this option is to deal with badly implemented proxies that forward DNS traffic without first removing any EDNS(0) options.
+The purpose of this option is to deal with proxies that forward DNS traffic without first removing any EDNS(0) options.
 The option requests the DNS proxy that processes the option to report the scope of the source address.
-The application can specify that the connection between the stub resolver and the proxy should have, for example, at most host local scope.

 # TRUST ANCHOR OPTION